roryprior/FlickrWanderer/README.md

 The app demonstrates the use of:
 - Swift 4
 - CoreLocation
-- Making aynchronous URL connections to a RESTful API
+- Making asynchronous URL connections to a RESTful API
 - Receiving and deserializing JSON objects
 - Basic use of Storyboards & Autolayout
 - Simple MVC app structure